 No. TodaysMeet does not participate in Rooms.
 System notifications do not appear in Rooms' lists of messages or transcripts.

 We do not store your birth date.
-We only record that you were at least 13 when you signed up.
+We only record that you were at least 13 when you created your account.

 There are two browser add-ons (also called extensions) that are known to cause problems with TodaysMeet: Ghostery and DoNotTrackMe.
 Disabling these add-ons on